poult-lab/daily-word/english_words_ learning.md

 > In summary, while both words refer to situations involving limited space or congestion, "crowded" suggests a high density of people or objects in a space without necessarily implying discomfort, whereas "cramped" suggests a lack of physical space and a feeling of tightness or discomfort due to the limited area available.

-15.cram/kræm/-crammed-crammed

-[v] {~ (sth) into/onto sth | ~ (sth) in} He crammed eight people into his car.

-"to push or force sb/sth into a small space; to move into a small space with the result that it is full"

-[v] He's been cramming for his exams all week."to learn a lot of things in a short time, in preparation for an exam"-swot-